Like us on Facebook! (Advent Lutheran Church ELCA - Charlotte)

 There are 3 Radical Love podcasts available.
 Please take some quiet time to listen to these messages that have been created as a labor of love from your Spiritual Development and Worship Teams.
 You can find a link to the podcasts on the website or you can access via ITunes or your podcast app on android phones.
 Feedback is welcome.

 "I love applying the Bible to my daily life"

 For men: What does it mean to be a man in contemporary American society?
 This group meets one Tuesday night a month in the evening and will discuss current events, read books and consult the ancient texts as they seek each other's wisdom and friendship.
-Meeting January 21 in Wubben-Smith House, 6:30-8pm.
-Led by Pastor Ward.
+See Pastor Ward for more info.